trizen/sidef-book/syntax_and_semantics/types.md

 say concat(1, 2);      # run-time error
 ```

 The typed parameters require a specific type of object, but they do not default to anything when no value is provided.
-This means that all the typed-parameters are mandatory, unless a default value is provided:
+This means that all typed-parameters are mandatory, unless a default value is provided:

 ```ruby
 func concat(String a="foo", String b="bar") {